Glasgow Subway: Future development and Clyde Metro

-Glasgow Metro

-The Glasgow Connectivity Commission, established by Glasgow City Council in 2017 has suggested the creation of a rapid transit network with light rail metro and tram lines.
-The network would re-use existing and abandoned rail routes and contain an airport rail link.
+The Glasgow Connectivity Commission, established by Glasgow City Council in 2017, has also suggested a Glasgow Metro.
+This would involve repurposing or reopening existing heavy rail lines, the creation of additional light rail metro, and the construction of an airport rail link.

+Clyde Metro

+In 2022, Transport Scotland published its final version of the Strategic Transport Projects Review 2, which outlines proposals for the Clyde Metro.
+The Clyde Metro proposals retain the Subway, and also note the potential for a new station at West Street.

 Connections

 Before the 1970s modernisation, the Subway offered no formal connections to other transport at ground level, although in practice two stations, Merkland Street and Buchanan Street, were only a short walk from British Rail stations.
 These links were improved at this modernisation: